LukasW01/PostgreSQL-BRM/README.md

 ## Docker

-The PostgreSQL BRM is also available as a Docker image.
+The PostgreSQL BRM is available as a Docker image.
 The image will be periodically dump the database and store the dump in an S3 bucket (if configured).

 Note: Configuration is done via environment variables and a `env.yaml` file.
-The `env.yaml` file is mounted into the container and the environment variables are passed to the container.
+The `env.yaml` file is mounted into the container.

 ```yaml
 ---